garrandall/popular-music-data/tracks/-shake-shake-shake--shake-your-booty-kc-and-the-sunshine-band.md

 Oh, shake shake shake, shake shake shake
 Shake your booty, shake your booty

-Aah, You can, you can do it
+Ah, You can, you can do it
 Very well
 You're the best in the world
 I can tell